nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 1. Download the latest `iManager.jar` from the [releases](../../../releases) tab.
 2. Copy the file to the folder you want to use as the home folder for your iManager application.
 3. Double-click the file to start the app.
 The GUI should appear in a few seconds.
-Refer to [UI Control](#ui-control) for a more detailed walkthrough of various UI components.
    > <img src="images/Ui.png" width="800">

 4. Type the command in the command box and press <kbd>Enter</kbd> to execute it. <br>
    e.g. typing **`help`** and pressing <kbd>Enter</kbd> will open the help window.
 5. Some example commands you can try:
    * **`add SunRiseMarathon`**: adds a reminder to attend SunRise Marathon.
-   * **`find Today`**: searches the task list for all events happening today.
+   * **`view t`**:  view a list for all events happening today.
    * **`exit`**: exits the application.
 6. Refer to the [Features](#features) section below for details of each command.